trytrench/trench/sdk/README.md

 Source code: `src/index.ts`

-## Test the Trench SDK
+## Test device data collection

+Follow the steps to set up a simple app for testing device data collection.

 1. Install dependencies: `yarn ` or `npm i`
 2. `npm run dev`

+When you click "Initialize Session" while the dashboard is running, you should see a row inserted into the Session and DeviceSnapshot tables containing information about your device.

 See `example/App.tsx` for the code.

-When you click "Initialize Session" while the dashboard is running, you should see a row inserted into the Session table.